Oregon State vs. Utah State LA Bowl NCAA Football Odds, Plays and Insights | December 18, 2021

 Over/Under Insights

-- Oregon State has combined with its opponents to score more than 67.5 points in four of 12 games this season.
+- Oregon State and its opponents have combined to score more than 67.5 points in four of 12 games this season.

 - Utah State and its opponents have combined to score more than 67.5 points in three of 13 games this season.